WIOD: Call letter change to WCKR

 On April 1, 1963, the station returned to its original call sign of WIOD.

 Cuban interference

-On June 16, 1981, WIOD began operating with 10,000 watts day and night, after having been powered at 5,000 watts, the normal maximum for U.S. stations on "regional" frquencies, for most of its post-war history.
+On June 16, 1981, WIOD began operating with 10,000 watts day and night, after having been powered at 5,000 watts, the normal maximum for U.S. stations on "regional" frequencies, for most of its post-war history.
 This was to counter interference being caused by a high-powered Cuban station.
 This was permitted by a special temporary authority (STA) granted by the FCC, that was regularly renewed.

 On April 6, 2017, WIOD filed an application for an FCC construction permit to move to a new transmitter site, increase day power to 50,000 watts and increase night power to 20,000 watts.
 It was accepted for filing the following day.

 Honors and sports

 WIOD has been a frequent winner in annual Florida Associated Press statewide competitions.
 WIOD may be best known for its continuous storm coverage, particularly during Hurricane Andrew, Hurricane Katrina and Hurricane Wilma.

 WIOD was the radio flagship station of the 2006 NBA champions Miami Heat basketball team from 1996 until 2008.
 From 1966 until 2001 it was the radio flagship of the Miami Dolphins football team, the longest partnership between a Miami sports team and a radio flagship station.
 It also was the Florida Panthers' original flagship station from 1993 until 2003.
 Currently WIOD is the official broadcast emergency station for the Broward County Commission.

 From April 2010 to March 2014 WIOD had been simulcast on FM translator W262AN at 100.3 MHz.
 That frequency is now used by a low-power FM station, WQNB.
 WIOD is also heard on the HD3 subchannel of sister station WBGG-FM 105.9.